The 2016 International Energy Workshop – IEW

-Full papers or long abstracts (minimum 1000 words) in .pdf version should be submitted online at IEW 2014 before February 1st, 2014
+Full papers or long abstracts (minimum 1000 words) in .pdf version should be submitted online at IEW2016 before February 1st, 2016.

 Please note that paper selection has become increasingly competitive in recent years.
-Submissions that fully describe a complete analysis are most likely to be accepted.
+Submissions that fully describe a complete analysis are generally more likely to be accepted than long abstracts.
 In particular, when submitting a long abstract, please ensure that the study and results are sufficiently described to allow comparison with full paper submissions.
 Each person can present only one selected paper, although multiple submissions are allowed.
 Please kindly fill in one online form for each paper.

-The selection of submitted papers and long abstracts is directed and made by the IEW Program Committee, which includes, among others, the IEW co-directors and the 2014 co-organisers:
+The selection of submitted papers and long abstracts is directed and made by the IEW Program Committee, which includes, among others, the IEW co-directors and the 2016 local organisers:

 - Geoffrey Blanford, Electric Power Research Institute (EPRI)